wrj915/QBDA/README.md

 Requirement:

-Code was written in MacOS High Sierra Version 10.13.3
+The software has been tested on MacOS (10.13.3 or 10.15.7) with the following installed:

-Python 2.7.16 or higher
+Python 2.7.16 or Python 2.7.18

-Matlab R2019a or higher
+Matlab R2019a or Matlab R2020b

-Bowtie2
+Bowtie 2 version 2.3.5.1
+pysam

+Instructions for use:
+In terminal, navigate to the current folder containing codes and the fastq file to analyze, then type in "sh AML_panel_run_all.sh"